Ungsumalynn Sirapatsakmetha: Early life and education

 Born in Bangkok, Thailand, Pattie has one elder brother and two elder sisters.
 She has a Chinese ancestry.

 Pattie attended primary school at Sacred Heart Convent school although she is Buddhist.
 During high school at Convent of the Infant Jesus, in Bangkok, her concentration was Business Chinese.
 Pattie was a cheerleader and class leader who enjoyed participating in extracurricular activities including sports.
 Her favorite sports are badminton and wakeboarding.
-She graduated with a Bachelor degree of Communication Arts, majoring in Digital Film Making at SAE Institute Bangkok.
+She graduated with a bachelor's degree of communication arts, majoring in digital film making at SAE Institute Bangkok.

 Personal life

 She has been in a relationship with Worrawech Danuwong whom she met since a 2009 TV series.
+He proposed to her in September 2022 and they got married in November 2022.
+They have a son and a daughter, both fraternal twins born in 2024.